Summit View Vineyard ∞ Walla Walla Valley AVA Syrah

 NOSE: Blueberry, blackberry pie, leather, tobacco, pine needle, white pepper, cocoa, nutmeg.

-PALATE: Blueberry concentrate, black cherry cola, nutmeg, forest floor.
+PALATE: Luscious, elegant, well-balanced with crisp acid and fine-grained tannins.
+Hints of blueberry concentrate, black cherry cola, nutmeg, forest floor.

 Ellen Landis’ Review: An enticing black fruit and spice aroma wafts from the glass as this velvety smooth Syrah approaches the nose.
 Well-structured with deep layers of blackberry, earthiness, cassis, grilled meat, plum, and savory elements entwining.
 It displays complexity, good balancing acidity, and a backbone of chalky tannins, and melted chocolate notes add dimension to the long-lasting finish, leaving you wanting more.